Skip to main content

 Getting started with Flet

-To write a Flet web app you don't need to know HTML, CSS or JavaScript, but you do need a basic knowledge of Python and object-oriented programming.
+To create a multi-platform app in Python with Flet, you don't need to know HTML, CSS or JavaScript, but you do need a basic knowledge of Python and object-oriented programming.

-To start, let's create a simple hello-world app.
+Once you have Flet installed, let's create a simple hello-world app.

 Create hello.py with the following contents: